carloshrf/FastFeet/README.md

 - Processing of e-mail sending queues with [Redis](https://redis.io/documentation);
 - [Multer](https://www.npmjs.com/package/multer) as responsible for uploading files;
 - See the 'routes' file and know all the possibilities
+- Create an .env file on the root folder backend and fill in the fields according to .env.example